cookiecutter/cookiecutter/README.rst

   - Prompts are the keys in `cookiecutter.json`.
   - Default responses are the values in `cookiecutter.json`.
-  - Prompts are shown in order (thanks to those handy OrderedDicts!)
+  - Prompts are shown in order.

 Available Templates
 -------------------

-Here is a list of the working Cookiecutter project templates that exist:
+Here is a list of working Cookiecutter project templates for you to use or fork:

 * `cookiecutter-pypackage`_: `@audreyr`_'s ultimate Python package project
   template.